dorcusmalony/MultiEvent_Locator_app/README.md

    - Users can select their preferred language for the user interface.

 6. **Notification System**:
-   - Notifications are sent to users about upcoming events matching their preferences using Redis Pub/Sub.
+   - Notifications are sent to users about upcoming events matching their preferences using Redis for Pub/Sub and scheduling.

 7. **Unit Testing**:
    - Comprehensive tests for core functionalities.